 These systems usually have a maximum area of .75 acres.
 Also be sure to read the product reviews for the system you choose as many customers report that the systems top working after a few months.
 There are some brands that seem to have better durability than others.

-Invisible Fences or buried wire fences are often considered when shopping wireless dog fences.
+Invisible Fence® or other buried wire fence systems are often considered when shopping wireless dog fences.
 These systems, though, require you to bury a wire on the perimeter of the containment area.
 You can either pay to have it professionally installed or dedicate a weekend to digging a trench and burying a wire.
 It can be difficult to install if your yard has a lot of solid rock or swampy areas.
 These systems can be configured in any size or shape.
 However, once the wire is laid, making a change would require a costly re-installation from a professional…or for you to spend another weekend digging it up and relaying it.
 These systems are not portable and are usually left behind when you move.
 Be sure to budget for yearly maintenance fees, as customers report these fences often break and need to be repaired.
 Wires can get too close to the surface and be damaged by lawn mowers, animals, or weather.
 Manufacturers say that these systems can create containment areas up to 25 acres.
 However, when pricing them out be sure to check the box of the system to see how much wire is included.
 Most only include enough wire for 1/3 of an acre.

 One additional consideration is that the containment signal is emitted as a circle around the buried wire, so if your dog can jump high they might be able to jump over it.
 Just be sure to proof the system before leaving your dog alone in it.